gabepesco/Normalized-ALS-Research/README.md

 # Normalized-ALS-Research

-**NOTE: The required files to run this code are not publically available.
+**NOTE: The required files to run this code are not publicly available.
 If you request the MPD from spotify, you can use this after generating your required matrices from the dataset.**

 ## Improving Long-Tail Recommendation in ALS using Item Normalized Interaction Matrix